kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/retrieve-kubeconfig.md

 description: 'Overview'

-weight: 2340
+weight: 2345
 ---

 ## Prerequisites

-You have a Kubernetes cluster.
+You have a KubeSphere cluster.

 ## Explore KubeConfig File